MyPureCloud/developer-center-blog/source/2022-04-21-Analytics-conversations-api-behavior/index.md

 ## Demonstration of API behavior

-To demonstrate the behavior briefly, I have a simple code snippet that calls the conversation detail query endpoint to collect the mean opinion score(MOS) of conversations from 10 minutes ago.
+To demonstrate the behavior, I have a simple code snippet that calls the conversation detail query endpoint to collect the mean opinion score(MOS) of conversations from 10 minutes ago.
 [Mean Opinion Score (MOS)](https://developer.genesys.cloud/analyticsdatamanagement/analytics/detail/call-quality#mean-opinion-score--mos- "Goes to the Mean Opinion Score (MOS) page") is a measure of audio quality at a specific measurement point of voice interaction.

 ```go
 func getMos() {